Non-perturbative methods for false vacuum decay: Conclusion

-\paragraph{Discussion} In this work we have proposed a new non-perturbative technique to study false vacuum decay through the quasi-stationary effective action defined by \Eq{eq:QSEA}.
+In this work we have proposed a new non-perturbative technique to study false vacuum decay through the quasi-stationary effective action defined by \Eq{eq:QSEA}.
 The QSEA takes into account local fluctuations in field-space which dominate the path integral, resulting in an expression for the false vacuum decay rate without fluctuation determinant, \Eq{eq:gammaFull}.
 The formalism has a natural implementation within the framework of functional renormalization: the locality of fluctuations can be enforced through a false vacuum regulator in a subtly modified functional renormalization group.
 This technique allows for very simple numerical application using a variety of integration techniques.
 The success of QSEA is demonstrated for a simple model defined by \Eq{eq:toypotential}, through a direct comparison with the result obtained in 1-loop perturbation theory in Fig.~\ref{fig:toymodel}.

-A recent alternative proposal for the calculation of the FV effective action is based on the two particle irreducible (2PI) effective action \cite{Garbrecht:2015cla,Garbrecht:2015yza}.
+A recent alternative proposal for the calculation of the FV effective action is based on the two-particle irreducible (2PI) effective action \cite{Garbrecht:2015cla,Garbrecht:2015yza}.
 Similar methods may also be applied within the context of the FRG, defining an alternative flow equation in which the regulator plays a very different role \cite{Alexander:2019cgw,Alexander:2019quf}.
 FV decay in the latter context has not been studied yet, but it will be interesting to compare the results with those found using the techniques proposed here.
+Indeed, the QSEA introduced in this paper may be naturally understood in the language of the 2PI \cite{2PI-forthcoming}, yielding FRG flow equations including additional mass dressing terms; this 2PI-QSEA may allow for more robust handling of higher orders of the derivative expansion which become urgent at finite temperature.

-The results of the simple model \Eq{eq:toypotential} encourage further study of the QSEA in a range of directions.
+Our results encourage further study of the QSEA in a range of directions.
 The derivation for a single real scalar field can be expanded to include coupled degrees of freedom of different spin; the inclusion of finite temperature into the flow equation is straightforward.
 Future effective field theory studies of the electroweak phase transition along the lines of \cite{Croon:2020cgk} may determine whether the resulting theoretical uncertainty is reduced.
 Moreover, the QSEA could be a useful tool in studies of the zero-temperature stability of the electroweak vacuum \cite{Gies:2017ajd}.